January 2026 Volunteer News & Updates

 Chasing Wildflowers: An Adventurer's Guide to Finding Minnesota's Native Flowers in Their Unique Habitats by Phyllis Root

-Check out a book from the Lending Library
+Check Out a Book from the Lending Library

 If you are looking for some winter reading and inspiration, visit the RCMG Lending Library.
 Check out the selection of Book Club titles approved for continuing education credit.